Tembspapi/Project_4_Financial_Stock/README.md

 # BACKGROUND

-In this project, we will be collecting a dataset from the yahoo finance, and using a python script which has been initialised, trained and used to evaluate our model.
+In this project, we will be collecting a dataset from the yahoo finance which is a financial stock data, and using a python script which has been initialised, trained and used to evaluate our model.

 # INSTRUCTIONS